-Activity Quality teaching for all Evidence that supports this approach Challenge number(s) addressed Targeted use of interventions: Summer 2021 teacher's assessment shows that non-pupil premium children achieve higher than non-pupil premium 1, 2, 3, 6, 7 children.
-Year 1 have been particularly affected by Covid lockdowns and missed learning EYFS - Wellcomm and NELI, (Communication and speech interventions) Baseline shows that we have children who score very low in communication and language, some very little language 1, 2, 3, 6, 7 Read Write Inc 1-1 and small group sessions End of EYFS data shows that the reception cohort is not year 1 ready, they have been particularly affected by the lockdowns.
-54% GLD 1, 2, 3, 6, 7 Maths recovery Pupil progress data has highlighted specific pupil premium children for support in their maths lessons, their progress is reviewed termly 1, 2, 3, 6, 7 Writing support Pupil progress data has highlighted specific pupil premium children for support in their writing lessons, their progress is reviewed termly 1, 2, 3, 6, 7 Leicester inference, Pupil progress data has highlighted specific pupil premium children for support in reading comprehension, Leicester Inference is a particular Intervention carried out by HLTAs the children's progress is reviewed termly 1, 2, 3, 6, 7 Year 4 times tables support, Pupil progress data has highlighted specific pupil premium children for support in acquiring multiplication fact recall and use in lessons, TA's are supporting these children, the children's progress is reviewed termly 1, 2, 3, 6, 7 Year 6 boosters, Spring each year - Pupil progress data in year 5 has highlighted specific pupil premium children for support in SATs preparation - this is carried out by teachers and TAs 1, 2, 3, 6, 7 SALT, OT and physiotherapy programmes Children who fall into Pupil premium and SEND have bespoke support planned by professionals that is carried out by trained TAs 1, 2, 3, 6, 7
+Activity Quality teaching for all Evidence that supports this approach Challenge number(s) addressed Targeted use of interventions; tutoring with qualified teachers; interventions Summer 2022 teacher's assessment shows that some non- pupil premium children achieve lower than non-pupil premium children.
+These children have been identified and will have 1, 2, 3, 6, 7 with the newly appointed Academic Mentor. either 1-2 tutoring with a qualified teacher or small group support with the newly appointed Academic Mentor.
+EYFS - Wellcomm, (Communication and speech interventions) Baseline shows that we have children who score very low in communication and language, some very little language 1, 2, 3, 6, 7 Read Write Inc 1-1 and small group sessions End of EYFS data shows that some pupil premium children in the reception cohort are not year 1 ready.
+1, 2, 3, 6, 7 Maths recovery Pupil progress data has highlighted specific pupil premium children for support in their maths lessons, their progress is reviewed termly 1, 2, 3, 6, 7 Writing support Pupil progress data has highlighted specific pupil premium children for support in their writing lessons, their progress is reviewed termly 1, 2, 3, 6, 7 Leicester inference reading intervention for KS2, Pupil progress data has highlighted specific pupil premium children for support in reading comprehension, Leicester Inference is a particular Intervention carried out by HLTAs the children's progress is reviewed termly 1, 2, 3, 6, 7 Year 4 times tables support, Pupil progress data has highlighted specific pupil premium children for support in acquiring multiplication fact recall and use in lessons, TA's are supporting these children, the children's progress is reviewed termly 1, 2, 3, 6, 7 Year 6 boosters, Spring each year - Pupil progress data in year 5 has highlighted specific pupil premium children for support in SATs preparation - this is carried out by teachers and TAs 1, 2, 3, 6, 7 SALT, OT and physiotherapy programmes Children who fall into Pupil premium and SEND have bespoke support planned by professionals that is carried out by trained TAs or the Academic Mentor 1, 2, 3, 6, 7